Assistant Professor -

 1. Ph.D. in Materials Science, Physics, Chemistry, or Mechanical Engineering.

-2. Demonstrated knowledge or expertise in epitaxy growth (CVD, MOCVD, CVT, MBE), transfer, and characterizations of 2D
+2. Demonstrated knowledge or expertise in epitaxy growth (CVD, MOCVD,and MBE), transfer, and characterizations of 2D

 layered materials and their heterostructures, such as graphene, SiC, TMDs, h-BN, and metallic sheets.